tssan/tssan.github.io/content/programming/Learning-Rust-part1.md

 # Preface

 Recently I started learning Rust language.
 I hava an idea for a simple crypto currency portfolio project.
-I figure out that I can learn and make something useful so I will create series about coding my first application in Rust language.
+I thought that I can learn something new and make project at the same time so I decided to create series about coding my first application in Rust language.
 Step by step I will try to implement crypto portfolio application.
 It will be a simple command line tool.

->!
-This is not a tutorial for beginner programmers.
-It is for beginner Rust programmer and general programming knowledge will be required.
+> This is not a tutorial for beginners.
+General programming knowledge will be required.

 # Prerequisites

 * Installed `rustc`, `cargo`.
 Recommended way for installation is to use `rustup`.
-More information here: https://www.rust-lang.org/tools/install Below are te versions I will be using during this series:
+More information here: https://www.rust-lang.org/tools/install Below are the versions I will be using during this series:

 ```bash
 ➜  ~ cargo -V